Lewis-Kang/switchlink/README.md

 The switchlink library listens to NETLINK messages only on 'swp' interfaces.
 The 'swp' interfaces are TUNTAP interfaces that represent the softswitch's physical ports.
-Each 'swp' interface is mapped to a physical port (see src/switchlink_db.c) Applications (bridge-utils, iputils, Quagga, etc.) interact with the softswitch via the 'swp' interfaces.
+Each 'swp' interface is mapped to a physical port (see src/switchlink_db.c) Applications (bridge-utils, mstpd, iputils, Quagga, etc.) interact with the softswitch via the 'swp' interfaces.
 Users can use native Linux tools to configure the 'swp' interfaces.